I always turn to the sports pages first, which records people’s accomplishments. The front page has nothing but man’s failures.

 Meaning

-In the quote “I always turn to the sports pages first, which records people’s accomplishments.
-The front page has nothing but man’s failures.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+“I always turn to the sports pages first, which records people’s accomplishments.
+The front page has nothing but man’s failures.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.

 Theme